-Wales Mille nnium Centre, Cardiff Reopened in 2011 after major refurbishment 1,900 seat lyric theatre 253 seat studio Musicals Opera Dance Stand-up Comedy Children's Shows Circus Facilities Bar, restaurant and café Construction The construction of the centre formed part of the of the programme undertaken by Cardiff Bay Development Cor regenerate and link Cardiff city centre with the waterfrom Separating the design of the structure from the design of enclosures, the team embarked on what was to be a unic construction from the inside out.
-This innovative approaranchitectural and acoustic design to take place whilst allow to start and indeed finish on time. poration.
-The brief was to nt. f the acoustic and architectural que building programme, allowing ch allowed for refinements in Funding £124.2m, £31.7m Lottery funding, £37m National Assem Council Wales, £10m donation by Donald Gordon, £13.5d funding from sponsorship deal with Principally Building S m loan from HSBC, remaining and Sir Basil Spence's Coventry Cathedral.
+Wales Millennium Centre, Cardiff Reopened in 2011 after major refurbishment 1,900 seat lyric theatre 253 seat studio Musicals Opera Dance Stand-up Comedy Children's Shows Circus Facilities Bar, restaurant and café Construction The construction of the centre formed part of the of the Cardiff Bay regeneration programme undertaken by Cardiff Bay Development Corporation.
+The brief was to regenerate and link Cardiff city centre with the waterfront.
+Separating the design of the structure from the design of the acoustic and architectural enclosures, the team embarked on what was to be a unique building programme, allowing construction from the inside out.
+This innovative approach allowed for refinements in architectural and acoustic design to take place whilst allowing work on the structural frame to start and indeed finish on time.
+Funding £124.2m, £31.7m Lottery funding, £37m National Assembly for Wales, £10.4m by Arts Council Wales, £10m donation by Donald Gordon, £13.5m loan from HSBC, remaining funding from sponsorship deal with Principally Building Society